djraval/Modal-Scripts/modal-dev-ref/docs/reference/modal.Image.md

 Copy

-Build a Modal image from a public or private image registry, such as Docker Hub.
+Build a Modal Image from a public or private image registry, such as Docker Hub.

 The image must be built for the `linux/amd64` platform.